GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - You have implemented a fix and restarted the application.
 - Queries such as "I love horror movies" consistently adds "horror" to your preferences in the app.

+### Tips

+- The **Failed paths** table can help reveal common error patterns among traces.
+- Finding the error cause: Our team has seemingly introduced a regression in this release.
+The error you're seeing is a _type mismatch error_.
+This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's (_userPreference.prompt_) instructions.

+The error you're seeing is a _type mismatch error_.
+This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's (_userPreference.prompt_) instructions.

+The _UserPreferenceFlow_ uses the output schema definition found in _userProfileTypes.ts_.
+Compare the output schema defined in _UserPreferenceTypes.ts_ with the output specified in _userPreference.prompt_ and its variants.
+Pay close attention to both the format schema definitions of the prompt file and the _system instructions_ given to the model in the prompt text.

+To fix the issue, you can do one of the following:

+  1. Fix the prompt and add an output schema definition to the prompt (_userProfile.v2.prompt_).
+  1. **OR**, Downgrade the flow to use _userProfile.prompt_.

+  If you are unsure of the difference between a _flow_ and a _prompt_, check out the section **Prompts and Flows in Genkit**.

 ### Learning resources

 - [Prompts and dotPrompts](https://firebase.google.com/docs/genkit/dotprompt)